 Corneal cross linking is an innovative new procedure that can slow the progression of degenerative eye diseases.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, board-certified ophthalmologists William Richheimer, MD performs this minimally invasive procedure for patients with keratoconus, keratectasia, and other degenerative conditions.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO, board-certified ophthalmologists William Richheimer, MD performs this minimally invasive procedure for patients with keratoconus, keratectasia, and other degenerative conditions.
 Dr. Richheimer is one of the leading corneal surgeons in the field.
 To learn more, call Mile High Eye Institute or schedule an appointment online today.

 Corneal cross linking (CXL) is a minimally invasive procedure that treats degenerative conditions of the cornea, such as keratoconus and keratectasia — a type of keratoconus that may develop following laser eye surgery.
 The procedure involves two steps: applying vitamin B drops to the surface of the eye and exposing the eye to ultraviolet (UV) light.

 These steps can help strengthen the collagen fibers within the cornea to mildly improve your vision.
 While CXL isn’t a replacement for optical correction, its goal is to delay or completely eliminate the need for a cornea transplant in the future.

 Before you arrive at Mile High Eye Institute for your corneal cross linking procedure, the team measures the thickness of your cornea and maps out its shape through corneal topography.
 They may also perform a general eye exam and vision test to assess your overall eye health before the procedure.

 Once you’re prepared for the procedure, which takes about one hour, the team gives you a mild sedative to keep you relaxed.
 You stay awake throughout the outpatient procedure, but the team may administer anesthetic eye drops to numb the treatment area.